usc-isi-i2/kgtk/docs/import/import_ntriples.md

   --output-only-used-namespaces [OUTPUT_ONLY_USED_NAMESPACES]
                         Write only used namespaces to the output file.
                         (default=True).
+  --build-new-namespaces [BUILD_NEW_NAMESPACES]
+                        When True, create new namespaces.
+When False, use only existing namespaces. (default=True).
   --allow-lax-uri [ALLOW_LAX_URI]
                         Allow URIs that don't begin with a http:// or https://. (default=True).